Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Comprehensive Scan

-In evaluating consistency with Higgs precision data, we explicitly accommodate near-degenerate scenarios where the $H_2$ mass is close to $125\gev$.
+In evaluating consistency with Higgs precision data, we also include near-degenerate scenarios where the $H_2$ mass is close to $125\,\text{GeV}$.
 To avoid numerical singularities associated with exact mass degeneracy, we impose the following mass conditions:

 Through extensive random scans, we collected $1.1\times10^5$ viable points for Type-I and an equal number for Type-II, all of which satisfy the full set of constraints including the mass conditions in \autoref{eq-mass-condition}.
 The eEDM constraint proves to be the most restrictive factor; only about 1\% of the points satisfying all other requirements survive this bound in both Type-I and Type-II, thereby significantly shaping the allowed parameter space.